Preparing and Submitting

 All submissions must follow the MedEdPORTAL Submission Standards.
 Potential authors should carefully review this checklist before they initiate the submission process.

-- Have been evaluated (e.g., met learning objectives, increased knowledge or skills),
+- Have been implemented and evaluated (e.g., met learning objectives, increased knowledge or skills) with target learners that include those in the medical and/or dental profession,

-- Contain an ESR and all key resources and materials required for implementation by others (appendices), and
+- Contain all key appendices (i.e., resources and materials) required for implementation by others as a standalone educational activity, and

 Educational Summary Report